Balasubramanian-pg/SQL-Interview-Prep/Interview Prep/Cognizant/Extracting Domains/Extract Domains & Usernames.md

-# SQL Interview Question: Extracting Email Domains and Usernames
+# Extracting Email Domains and Usernames

 ## 1. **Problem Statement**
 Given an `employees` table with: